Latest COVID-19 Guidance

 Please do not send children to nursery or school if any of the following apply:

-• they have symptoms of coronavirus (COVID-19)
+• they have symptoms of coronavirus (COVID-19) or have tested positive within the last 10 days.

 If you or your family are affected by COVID-19 and need support locally with things like shopping, getting medication or financial advice, visit: www.hertfordshire.gov.uk/coronavirus